ranjan0369/Course-Certified-Solutions-Architect-Associate/labs/setup-webserver-using-bootstrapping/README.md

 -   Install **Apache web server**

--   Start and enable it on boot
+-   Start it on boot

 -   Serve a simple webpage